miquelmpg/lab-unit-testing-jasmine/README.md

 1. How many tests are there for the `add` function in the `add.spec.js` file?

+There are four tests for the `add` function in the `add.spec.js` file.

 2. How are the blocks `describe` and `it` being used in the tests?
 What is the purpose of each?

+"Describe" blocks group related tests together, usually by function or feature, while "it" blocks define individual tests, each checking a specific behavior or expectation.

 3. How are the test descriptions phrased?
 Are there any keywords that stand out?

+The test descriptions are written in a way that clearly explains what the test is checking and they usually start with words like "should" or describe the expected behavior.

 4. What do the `expect` functions do, and what input do they take?

+The expect functions check if a value meets certain conditions.
+They take the actual value as input and use a matcher (like .toBe()) to compare it with the expected result.

 <br>